This post may contain affiliate links. Please see my disclosure policy for details.

 I was getting colour in my eyes, nose, mouth, hair, ears, pretty much every part of my body was getting covered in colour.

-I was in my element and loving it.
+I was in my element and loved it.
 However, it is important to protect your eyes.

 The gulal will get everywhere and I mean everywhere.